Biodata of Professor Sultan Suleman

 Overall, he has had significant contributions for the advancement of pharmacy education and practice in Ethiopia.
 The following list highlights some of his contributions:

-• Developed and reviewed various curricula for both undergraduate and post-graduate pharmacy academic programs
+• Developed and reviewed various curricula for both undergraduate and post-graduate pharmacy academic programs.

-• Organized and facilitated pre-service ART training programs which contributed to the scale up and improved quality of ART services
+• Organized and facilitated pre-service ART training programs which contributed to the scale up and improved quality of ART services.

 • Established a quality control/quality assurance laboratory entitled by Jimma University Laboratory of Drug Quality (JuLaDQ), which contributes to improved access to quality assured medicines,

-• Secured a number of research and community service project funds; still in progress
+• Secured a number of research and community service project funds, still in progress.

-• Involved in a number of both national and international scientific committees, technical working groups, and forums
+• Involved in a number of both national and international scientific committees, technical working groups, and forums.

 Prof. Sultan has also active participation and engagement in Ethiopian Pharmaceutical Association.
 As a result, he is contributing substantially to the overall pharmaceutical sector development in Ethiopia.
+Currently, he is a co-chair for the federal ministry of health taskforce for review of national medicine and medical devices policy and roadmap to the pharmaceutical sector development.

-The following could briefly outline his career in education, research and community services.
+The following could briefly outline his career in education, research, and community services.

 Education

 Professor Sultan began teaching at School of Pharmacy in September 2001, when he was recruited as Graduate Assistant II at School of Pharmacy of Jimma University after graduating with B. Pharm degree from School of Pharmacy of Addis Ababa University.
 He was then promoted to the academic rank of lecturer, after pursuing his MSc study in Pharmaceutical Analysis and Quality Assurance at School of Pharmacy of Addis Ababa University.
-During more than the last 12 years, Prof. Sultan has been teaching both undergraduate and graduate programs of various disciplines of Pharmaceutical Sciences both in Ethiopia, and Belgium.
+During more than the last 22 years, Prof. Sultan has been teaching both undergraduate and graduate programs of various disciplines of Pharmaceutical Sciences both in Ethiopia, Kenya and Belgium.

 Prof. Sultan has developed various curricula for both undergraduate and postgraduate programs at Jimma University: B. Pharm curriculum, Master program in Clinical Pharmacy, Master program in Pharmaceutical Quality Assurance and Regulatory Affairs, Master program in pharmaceuticals and medical supplies management, and the PhD program in Pharmaceutical Sciences.
+The PhD in Pharmaceutical Sciences doctoral program at JU is the first of its kind PhD program in the country.

 Research